vilkasgroup/epages_client/docs/methods.rst

 Required parameters: Cart id in param1

-**Note:** Before creating an order, the billing address must be set in cart.
+**Note:** Before creating an order, the billing address must be set in a cart.
 Billing address can be set after cart creation using the update_billing_address method.

 update_order